jadiclecio/sandstone/README.md

 This will lint, using JSHint, your grunt file itself as well as all .js files inside the js folder.

+    grunt build_docs

+This will generate the Sandstone css and then copy all the relevant files into the docs/ directory.

 [nodejs]: http://nodejs.org
 [less]: https://github.com/cloudhead/less.js
 [volo]: https://github.com/volojs/volo